-If you’re planning on visiting Budapest before going to the festival you may want to invest in a Budapest CityCard.
-This card gives you unlimited travel on public transport, so you can use it to get to the festival once you’ve finished sight-seeing.
-It also grants you free entry into a dozen museums and gives you some sweet restaurant discounts.
+If you plan on visiting Budapest before, during, or after the festival, you may want to invest in a Budapest Citypass.
+This card gives you unlimited travel on public transport, so you can use it to get to the festival once you’ve finished sightseeing.
+It also offers free entry into a dozen museums and some sweet restaurant discounts.

 Get your Budapest CityCard here.